Code-JL/Supplement-Tracker/README.md

 - Save date for automatic count updates
 - Tags and links
 - Daily dosage information
+- Auto-decrement settings for each supplement

-The program automatically updates supplement counts based on the time passed since the last save when loading a file.
+The program automatically updates supplement counts based on the time passed since the last save when loading a file, but only for supplements that have auto-decrement enabled.

+## Backward Compatibility

+The application maintains backward compatibility with older .sup files that don't include the auto-decrement property.
+When loading such files, all supplements will have auto-decrement enabled by default.